 11.- What was the funniest thing to ever happen to you while out taking photographs?

 I forgot a lens at a quite far away place in the mountains of Lofoten islands and i just noticed this when i arrived at the car.
 Then i had to walk back to get that lens, because it was my favourite lens and i was going to need it to hopefully shoot Auroras that night.

 Yep you can believe me i was laughing about myself most of the hike.
 After cursing myself in the beginning.

 12.- Who inspires you as a photographer?

-inspiration from many different fields.
-Music, videos, movies and
+I draw inspiration from many different fields.
+Music, videos, movies and artists in general.

 Many more experienced photographers inspire me- maybe one can’t really see this in my own work.

 But I love Bruce Percy, Hans Strand, Anselm Adams, Sebastiao Salgado and so many more.

 13.- What does photography mean to you?

 Photography for me means everything besides my family.
 It’s my hobby, it’s a part of how I make a living.
 It’s how I meditate and leave all stress behind.
 It’s the thing that get’s me into my zen mode and it just gives me fuel for my everyday life.
 I couldn’t live without it!